pkorivi/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image9]
 ![alt text][image10]

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. How I settled on final choice of HOG parameters.

 I tried various combinations of parameters and evaluated for their performace through test set and run them on the video.
 Most of the parameters failed for proper detection of cars or detecting too many false positives.
 I am assume there is no stadard apparoach but worked on varying individual parameter at a time and evaluating performace.
 As the number of parameters is immense it is impossible to try all the possible combinations.
 The main things that I tried are changnf color spaces, multiple channel hog features, multiple orientation lists.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+#### 3. How (and identify where in your code) I trained a classifier using selected HOG features and color features.

 The  code for creating data for classifer and training the classifier is in the 'classifier' code cells of IPython notebook [car_tracking.ipynb](./car_tracking.ipynb)

 The classifier is trained with combination of hog, spatial color and color histogram features of car and non-car images.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-The implementation for sliding windows to search all the region for the cars in an image is in 'Find cars' cell of the  IPython notebook [car_tracking.ipynb](./car_tracking.ipynb).
+#### 1. The implementation for sliding windows to search all the region for the cars in an image is in 'Find cars' cell of the  IPython notebook [car_tracking.ipynb](./car_tracking.ipynb).
 The function 'find_cars()' takes in image, scale and start and y positions to search a regon for cars.
 Multiple scale, y_start_stop values are used to cover the image in a sensible and general wayto detect images in any road.

 The below image shows the image with windows for search.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image11]
 ![alt text][image12]

-####2.
-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+#### 2. Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some examples of test images to demonstrate how pipeline is working.

 ![alt text][image7]